 For a refresher on any of the import/export process of each tool, refer to the Tool tutorial in User Group Modules.

-To publish or unpublish a course site:
+To publish or unpublish an Etudes course site:

 The rosters in Etudes course sites will be refreshed twice each day, at around 5 am and 2 pm, throughout the quarter to match actual course enrollments in the Student Information System.

 Instructors may want to send a Welcome message to enrolled students before the quarter begins (see Template Student Welcome Message) via MyPortal or Etudes Announcements.

 If the course is fully online, then the instructor is responsible for updating the Course Summary.
 See Instructions for Updating Course Summary.